This website uses only necessary cookies to ensure you get the best on-site experience.

 • High Efficiency: Git stores files by keeping track of the changes.
 It does not save entire new versions of the file each time.
 This attribute saves storage space and makes it faster to work with large projects

-Since this blog focuses on GitLab vs GitHub, we will limit the information on Git.
+Since this blog focuses on GitLab vs GitHub, we will limit the information on Git repositories.
 Still, to gain basic familiarity, refer the following table:

 Name Git